Here are some helpful hints to help you prepare for an emergency situation:

 Trained operators take every call seriously and you can remain anonymous.

-Visit the Australian National Security website for information on what you can do to help minimise terrorist threats and what to do during a terrorist attack
+Australian National Security will have more information on what you can do to help minimise terrorist threats and what to do during a terrorist attack

 An epidemic is the occurrence of more cases of a disease than would be expected in a community or region during a given time period.
 A pandemic is used to describe an epidemic that affects the whole population across every continent e.g an influenza pandemic.